KingPsychopath/backend-dev/PowerShell/Scripts/Compare Files Between Two Directories/v1/README.md

 In this script, we first count the total number of files in each directory.
 Then, while we're getting the list of files in each directory, we update a progress bar using Write-Progress.
 The -PercentComplete parameter is calculated as the current file number divided by the total number of files, multiplied by 100 to get a percentage.

 We then compare the files in the two directories using Compare-Object.
 The -PassThru parameter is used to output the differences in the console.

-The Position attribute is used to specify the position of the parameters when calling the script.
-The first parameter ($a) has a position of 0, and the second parameter ($b) has a position of 1.

 Please note that this script will show progress for scanning directories, not for the comparison process.
 As mentioned earlier, Compare-Object doesn't provide progress information, so we can't add a progress bar to it directly.